sharidloaiciga/GU-CLASP.github.io/content/pages/news/Seminar by Bill Noble from University of Gothenburg/index.md

 ---
-title: "Seminar by William Noble from University of Gothenburg"
+title: "Seminar by Bill Noble from University of Gothenburg"
 date: 2021-01-27
 bannerImage: "meeting-311355_1280.png"
 ---
-Cordially welcome to a seminar by William Noble from University of Gothenburg on Wednesday 27th of January, at 13:15 online via Zoom.
+Cordially welcome to a seminar by Bill Noble from University of Gothenburg on Wednesday 27th of January, at 13:15 online via Zoom.

 Title: "Distributional semantics for lexical variation and change".